-In the state of Missouri every employer that has five or more employees must provide workers′ compensation insurance to its workers.
+In Missouri, every employer that has five or more employees must provide workers′ compensation insurance to its workers.

 1. Report your injury.

 It is crucial that you immediately report your injury to your employer or your supervisor.
-You must report your injury to your employer within 30 days or you may be unable to receive workers’ comp benefits.
-As soon as you become injured or you begin noticing symptoms of an injury, you should issue a written notice to your employer about the injury.
-Your employer or supervisor should provide you with a form to fill out which should state the date, time, and place of the injury, the nature of the injury, and the name and address of the person injured.
-If such a form is not offered you can find one out online at the Missouri Department of Labor and Industrial Relations website.
+You must report your injury to your employer within 30 days, or you may be unable to receive workers’ comp benefits.
+As soon as you become injured or begin noticing an injury’s symptoms, it would be best if you issued a written notice to your employer about the injury.
+Your employer or supervisor should provide you with a form to fill out, which should state the date, time, and place of the injury, the nature of the injury, and the name and address of the person injured.
+If such a form is not offered, you can find one online at the Missouri Department of Labor and Industrial Relations website.
 Make sure to keep a copy for your records and record the date and time you mailed or hand-delivered the form to your employer, as well as who received it.

 2. Receive medical treatment

 The next step is to get medical care.
-If you are covered under workers’ comp your employer or insurer is required to provide the medical care necessary to treat your injury.
+If you are covered under workers’ comp, your employer or insurer must provide the medical care necessary to treat your injury.
 They must pay for all medical expenses related to the injury.
 You should not receive any medical bills.

 3. Other Benefits